Welcome to our new website! This is our soft launch. We’re constantly making updates and creating content. Check back in with us soon!

 Does the person you are caring for have dementia?

 There are some potentially reversible and treatable causes for dementia-like symptoms.
-It’s important to talk to a healthcare professional for a screening and evaluation.
+It’s important to talk to a healthcare professional for a cognitive screening and evaluation.

 Normal Aging